Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **isolate_sources_fwhm_sep** [ Type: *float* ]

-	When a sample of sources is found, seperate sources by this amount times the FWHM.
+	When a sample of sources is found, separate sources by this amount times the FWHM.